Shifakorti/SingTel-Code-Assignment-Backend/SingTelAssignment/README.md

 4. How many of these animals can swim?

 -->Added Code in Solution.java class to count the number of animals that can fly,swim,walk, and sing.

+EIGHT COMMIT

+1. Can you add a second language (if you kno w a language other than English) Use the rooster as a PoC for demonstrating this.
+For example, this is how the Rooster sounds differently depending on language.
+Please add the rooster sound in your native tongue.
+--> Created HashMap Collection inside Rooster.class with key as Language and value as sound it makes.
+This Map variable is kept static such that it is created only once inside after and can be called with class reference.
+--> Overloaded the sing method to accept the Language String and print the corresponding sound it makes -->Code is written in Solution.java to call different sounds of Rooster.